 Tip #8: Timing Is Everything

 Tip #9: Holiday Planning

 Real talk, people!
 Although it may seem like it’s still the beginning of the year, in the business world, the holiday season is just around the corner.
-Start thinking about and planning your holiday gift strategy now and shoot to have it all wrapped up (pun intended) no later than July 31st.
+Add in a global pandemic and you have a situation that calls for urgency.
+So start thinking about and planning your holiday gift strategy now and shoot to have it all wrapped up (pun intended) no later than July 31st.
 Yes, we’re talking to you, procrastinators!
-Download our Holiday business gifting toolkit here
+Download our Holiday business gifting toolkit here.